xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 ### Graph Information Preparation
 #### Mode 1: Use pretrained embeddings and save
 Firstly, we process and number all nodes in the dataset.
 Then, for a given time period, run prepare.py to select corresponding nodes, compute relations and select labels for subsequent modelling.
+By running prepare.py, we can get txt files recording nodes, relations and labels of given period.

 #### Mode 2: Fine-tune the modules